-- Purchase and Repair - \circ Vehicles
+- Purchase and Repair

+- Vehicles

-- o Wheelchair lifts
+- Wheelchair lifts

-- o Ramps
+- Ramps

 - Securement devices

 - Purchase and Operate

 - Transit-related information technology systems

 - Mobility management programs

 - Acquisition of transportation services under a contract

 - Lease or other arrangement.

 - Both capital and operating costs associated with contracted service are eligible capital expenses for urban systems only.

 This is not an all-inclusive list.
-Please contact SDDOT for assistance in determining eligibility of proposed activities.
+Please contact SDDOT for assistance in determining the eligibility of proposed activities.